louisewiljander/llm-vc-decision-textgrad/README.md

 ### TextGrad Optimization

 The synthesizer's system prompt is the learnable variable.
-TextGrad trains it on a small set of cached analyst assessments using an LLM-as-judge loss:
+TextGrad trains it on a set of analyst assessments using an LLM-as-judge loss:

 ```
-Cached analyst assessments
+Analyst assessments
         │
         ▼
-  SynthesizerModel(prompt=tg.Variable, requires_grad=True)
+  Synthesizer(system_prompt=tg.Variable, requires_grad=True)
         │
         ▼
   Binary decision + probability